9th8/up-to-date-real-world-haskell/17-interfacing-with-c.md

 ```
 ::::

-Again, we can\'t really do anything with a value of this type, as it has
+Again, we can't really do anything with a value of this type, as it has
 no runtime representation.
 Using typed pointers in these ways is just
 another way to add safety to a Haskell layer over what C provides.
 What
 would require discipline on the part of the C programmer (remembering